massanoori/THRotator/doc/en/pages/usage.rst

 2. Main screen
 -----------------------

-Specyfing main screen position and size (blue rectangle in the figure below).
+Specifying main screen position and size (blue rectangle in the figure below).
 This rectangle is moved to the center of window or of entire screen, and magnified to fit to the client size of window or of entire screen, keeping its aspect ratio fixed.